Day 1 — Ushuaia, Argentina

-Participate in onboard activities, listen to some of the lectures given, relax in one of the lounges, or peruse an array of titles and topics in the well-stocked Library.
+Participate in onboard activities, listen to some of the lectures given, relax in one of the lounges, or peruse an array of titles and topics in Tor's Observation Library.
 Take a stroll on deck and enjoy the solitude and splendour of the vast sea and sky.
 During the cruise towards the Antarctic Peninsula we might see some of the giant tabular icebergs coming from the Weddell Sea.

 Day 12 — Elephant Island, South Shetland Islands

 Awesome glaciers greet us as we approach Elephant Island – so named for its former abundance of elephant seals.
 In 1916, when Ernest Shackleton’s ship Endurance was crushed in pack ice in the Weddell Sea, the crew was stranded here for 137 days.
 Elephant Island is home to several Chinstrap Penguin rookeries, as well as old moss colonies.
-Weddell seals and Macaroni Penguins can also be found on the spit of land Shackleton’s men named Point Wild.
+Sometimes Weddell seals and Macaroni Penguins can also be found on the spit of land Shackleton’s men named Point Wild.
 A solitary statue can be seen there, honouring the Chilean pilot Luis Pardo, who took the cutter Yelcho across the Drake Passage to rescue Shackleton’s men.

 Days 13–16 — Antarctic Peninsula